patrickmcruz/rag-demo/README.md

 ## ✍️ Autor

 **Patrick Motin Cruz**
-AI Software Developer on IPPUC (Institute for Urban esearch and Planning) 2025
+AI Software Developer on IPPUC (Institute for Urban Research and Planning).
+Graduate student in Data Science at UTFPR (Federal Technological University of Paraná).
+2025

 ---